Finding aid created by: FED

 Financial records contains two subseries, journals and ledgers.
 There are ten journals, the first eight of these forming a somewhat fragmentary record of the decade of the 1850s.
 Three of these earliest journals are unidentified, while four belonged to Asa Low, and one was kept by O. C. Hale.
 They provide a day-by-day record of sales of household goods and staples, and of the payment of workers at the paper mill.
 Two other journals were kept by Asa Low in a later period, 1869 to 1872.
 These books, one of them a cash journal, indicate more varied transactions including records of loans and settlements of accounts.

-Meanwhile, there are five ledgers, the earliest two of which are unidentified.
+There are also five ledgers, the earliest two of which are unidentified.
 The third ledger records the accounts of the partnership of John B. Peckett and Ira Low from 1852 to 1855.
 The Peckett & Low ledger, like the preceding unidentified volumes, lists numerous businesses and individuals.
 There are extensive accounts for the paper and grist mills, and all three of these ledgers carry entries for the account of Asa Low.
 One additional ledger, dating from 1852 to 1855, belonged to O. C. Hale.
 The final ledger was kept by Asa Low in the later period of 1869-1872.
 It contains, in addition to accounts, lists of special types of transactions under the following headings: cash, merchandise, manual labor, profit and loss, repairs, travel expenses, wood, taxes, bills payable, bills receivable, loans and sundry debtors.

 The majority of our archival and manuscript collections are housed offsite and require advanced notice for retrieval.
 Researchers are encouraged to contact us in advance concerning the collection material they wish to access for their research.